Dear E and M,

 When we pick you up and hold you close, you snuggle right back.
 Oh my, do I love that.
 You burrow in to my shoulder and I can lean my cheek against your warm head.
 When you’re sleepy, you make these sweet cooing noises that kind of sound like “uh huh” or “mm hmm” and it’s adorable and I love that too.

 Speaking of noises, you continue to be extremely grunty little dudes.
-Especially Emmett.
-But both of you make noises that sound alternately like sheep, horses, or old-tymey movie villains laughing.
+Especially E. But both of you make noises that sound alternately like sheep, horses, or old-tymey movie villains laughing.
 And of course you both still squeak.

 So far you still aren’t doing a lot of crying.
 Now that it’s been a month, I’m hoping that that trend will continue (as opposed to the first couple weeks, when apparently all babies are pretty quiet).
-Emmett, you hate to get your outfit changed and will wail about it.
+E, you hate to get your outfit changed and will wail about it.
 Diaper changes aren’t much better, though we’ve found that occasionally a pacifier will help.
-Malcolm, you’re usually calmer about changes, and if you have a pacifier you’re quite happy about it.
+M, you’re usually calmer about changes, and if you have a pacifier you’re quite happy about it.
 In general, we can almost always quickly comfort you when you cry.

 When one of you cries, the other one doesn’t wake up from the noise.
 In fact, you both peacefully snooze through television, normal talking volume, and other noises.
 This was accidental–you spend your whole day in the same room as us, and obviously we’re not going to spend every day in quiet.
 I am hopeful this will mean good things for your sleep down the road.